 Ramitey View Point

-Also known as quite presumably, Ramitey View Point.
-It’s right at the edge of a cliff, strategically poised to give a bird’s eye view of the Kanchenjunga, which appears even closer from here.
-But that’s not all.
+Also known as Ramitey View Point, it sits right at the edge of a cliff, strategically positioned to give a bird’s eye view of Kanchenjunga, which appears even closer from here.
+But that is not all.

 At unreal moments and places like this, I feel our soul heals itself from the wounds of reality.